seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part22-CDN.md

 Sanity
 ```

----
+Sanity’s CDN front-ends their APIs and image servers so most reads never touch the origin directly.

+***

-# Wait...
+# Wait…

-Haven't We Seen This Before?
+Haven’t We Seen This Before?

 Yes.

-Remember:
+Earlier, in Draft Mode, we saw:

 ```text
 Draft Mode